Curtain Call 2

-Curtain Call 2 is the second greatest hits album by American rapper Eminem, released on August 5, 2022, by Aftermath Entertainment, Shady Records, and Interscope Records.
+Curtain Call 2 is the second greatest hits album by the American rapper Eminem, released on August 5, 2022, by Shady Records, Goliath Artists, Aftermath Entertainment, and Interscope Records.
 A double album, it is a successor of his previous greatest hits album, Curtain Call: The Hits, which was issued in 2005.
 The compilation covers the most recent years of Eminem's career, since his return to music from his hiatus, starting from the release of Relapse in 2009.
 The album also includes three new songs: "From the D 2 the LBC" featuring Snoop Dogg, "Is This Love ('09)" featuring 50 Cent, and "The King and I" featuring CeeLo Green, which was previously featured on the Elvis soundtrack.

 Along with The Eminem Show: 20th Anniversary Edition, it received nomination for an Outstanding Anthology/Compilation/Reissue at the 2023 Detroit Music Awards, but lost to Alice Cooper's Live From The Astroturf: Good Records Dallas, Texas 10/06/1.
 Both of its singles, "The King & I" and "From the D 2 the LBC", were nominated for an Outstanding National Single, but lost to Lizzo's "About Damn Time".